lukasvermeer/srm/docs/causes.md

 ---

-This section is based on the KDD paper [Diagnosing Sample Ratio Mismatch in Online Controlled Experiments: A Taxonomy and Rules of Thumb for Practitioners](https://dl.acm.org/citation.cfm?id=3330722).
+This section is based on the KDD paper "Diagnosing Sample Ratio Mismatch in Online Controlled Experiments: A Taxonomy and Rules of Thumb for Practitioners" ([link](https://dl.acm.org/citation.cfm?id=3330722)).

 ## Experiment Assignment